 Dr. Zin, a medical officer at the Myanmar Liver Foundation’s Than Sitt Charity Clinic in Yangon, Myanmar.
 (Lwin Phyu Phyu Kyaw/CPI)

-One year after her mother died of liver cancer, Ma Myint went for a hepatitis B test at a clinic in Yangon, Myanmar, supported by Community Partners International (CPI).
+Hepatitis B in Myanmar is a significant public health issue, and many people are unaware that they carry the virus.
+One year after her mother died of liver cancer, Ma Myint went for a hepatitis B test at a clinic in Yangon, supported by Community Partners International (CPI).
 The test came back positive.

 “When I first heard my diagnosis, I was afraid.”